 Connecticut state tax credits and subtractions

 Subtractions work much like deductions — they reduce income and, therefore, can help lower your tax burden.
-Connecticut offers a few, including, in 2018:
+Connecticut offers a few for 2019, including:

 - Organ donation expenses: If you made a living organ donation (such as bone marrow or a kidney), you may be able to subtract up to $10,000 in related expenses, including lost wages, travel and housing, and medical costs.

-- Income tax exemption for teacher pensions – Starting with the 2018 tax year, qualifying taxpayers are allowed to reduce their Connecticut adjusted gross income by 25% of the income they receive from the state teacher’s retirement system.
+- Income tax exemption for teacher pensions – Qualifying taxpayers are allowed to reduce their Connecticut adjusted gross income by 25% of the income they receive from the state teacher’s retirement system.

 The state offered five tax credits in 2017 to help taxpayers reduce how much tax they owe or to increase their refund.
 These credits could be available for 2018 as well.

 - Personal tax credit: This credit is available for low- to moderate-income taxpayers and can be between 1% and 75% of your tax bill.
 The credit, which differs according to your filing status, phases out as your adjusted gross income, or AGI, increases — and is eliminated altogether if your AGI exceeds $64,500 for single filers, $100,500 for those married filing jointly or qualified widow(er)s, $52,500 for those married filing separately and $78,500 for head of household filers.

 - Property tax credit: If you’re 65 or older and have at least one dependent that you claimed on your federal tax return, you may get a credit of up to $200 for property tax paid on a primary residence or motor vehicle during the year, based on your filing status and income.